 Interviews offer unique insight

-Employee sentiment - team reviewing results and working together
+Employee sentiment - team reviewing spreadsheets and working together

 Interviews can be done face-to-face or online depending on where employees are located.
 Lack of anonymity can be a drawback, so it’s important for the interviewer to have neutral status, or there’s a good chance people will feel inhibited.